tbajorek/GameOfLife/README.md

 # GameOfLife
 Game of Life - web application written in JavaScript, CSS and HTML.
+It's asynchronous version of the algorithm.

 # Installation
 ```bash